 For me, nothing is more exciting than traipsing through a city searching for signs of the past.
 I might search for hours for an Ottoman mosque turned into a movie theatre.
 Or a colonial mausoleum concealed on the grounds of the old French Residence.
 Or that tree where the King of Morocco stood when he returned from exile and addressed his subjects.
 I might wander along empty canals looking for grinding stones once used in obsolete water mills.

 I seek to connect major historical events with the everyday life of ordinary people.
 I have written about nineteenth-century border skirmishes between the Ottoman and Persian Empires, the origins of present-day tensions between Sunnis and Shi’ah in Iraq.
 I examined why drought in Mauritania led to the overthrow of President Taya in 2005.
 I evaluated how Harlequin authors bring to life a fictive Arab world in their desert romances.
 And I traced Greece’s physical erasure of of 450 years of Ottoman rule in Thessaloniki.

-I hold a Ph.D. in history (Boston University, 2005) and am an Associate Professor at Purdue University.
-As seen in my CV, a number of grants and fellowships have supported the research that I have done in libraries in the US, Europe and North Africa.
-I have been a recipient of two Fulbright Grants, the Carter Manny Award and Purdue University Enhancing Research in Arts and Humanities Grant.
-I am the author of The Politics of Food in Modern Morocco (University Press of Florida, 2009) and A Documentary History of Modern Iraq (University Press of Florida, 2012).
-I have participated in national professional conferences and given talks internationally in Europe and North Africa.
+I am an Associate Professor at Purdue University with a Ph.D. in history from Boston University.
+As listed in my CV, numerous grants and fellowships have supported my research in the US, Europe and North Africa.
+I have received two Fulbright Grants, the Carter Manny Award and Purdue University’s Enhancing Research in Arts and Humanities Grant.
+I authored The Politics of Food in Modern Morocco (University Press of Florida, 2009) and A Documentary History of Modern Iraq (University Press of Florida, 2012).